 What is grade forgiveness and can I repeat a course that I received a grade of "C" in?

 Grade forgiveness applies when students repeat the same college preparatory or college credit course in which they earned a "D" or "F" grade.
 A student may not repeat the same college credit or college preparatory class to improve a grade of "C" or better (State Board Rule - true at all community colleges in Florida).
-You may audit a course if you just want a refresher on the course content (with the exception of college prep courses MAT0018, MAT0028, ENC0015, ENC0025, REA0007 and REA0017).
+You may audit a course if you just want a refresher on the course content (with the exception of developmental courses).
 A certain limited number of approved courses are repeatable for credit without the penalty of full cost of instruction.

 What is the Gordon Rule?